What is Intimate Care Laser Therapy?

-The MonaLisa Touch is a gentle laser therapy that delivers controlled energy to the vaginal wall tissue.
+The Intimate Care Laser Therapy (ICLT) program utilizes MonaLisa Touch®, a gentle laser therapy that delivers controlled energy to the vaginal wall tissue.
 It restores vaginal health by generating new collagen, elastin and vascularization.
 The MonaLisa Touch was first available outside the US where thousands of patients have been treated worldwide.

 Does the procedure hurt?

-The procedure requires no anesthesia.
-Some patients may experience some discomfort the first time the probe is inserted, but the actual treatment is not painful.
+The ICLT procedure requires no anesthesia.
+Some patients may experience some discomfort the first time the probe is inserted, but the actual treatment using MonaLisa Touch is not painful.
 Many patients report that it feels like a gentle vibration.

 How long does it take?

-Patients receive three treatments, spaced six weeks apart, administered during a brief office procedure.
+Patients usually receive a series of at least three treatments, spaced six weeks apart, administered during a brief office procedure.

 When will I see results?

-Most patients feel improvement after the very first treatment, although the procedure calls for three treatments that are generally spaced over an 18-week period.
+Most patients feel improvement after the very first treatment, although continued improvement is seen after a typical protocol of three treatments that are generally spaced over an 18-week period.

 How long does it last?